A Generalizable Light Transport 3D Embedding for Global Illumination: Related work

-\paragraph{Generalizable neural techniques for rendering} Neural denoising and deep shading are two major approaches that aim for scene-level generalization.
-Denoising methods~\cite{bako2017kernel, vogels2018denoising, chaitanya2017interactive, xu2019adversarial, gharbi2019sample} operate purely as a post-processing step, leaving the underlying light transport simulation unchanged.
-Deep shading method~\cite{nalbach2017deepshading} infers final shading from G-buffer features in screen space. \citet{xin2022lightweight} extend this by using a bilateral CNN to predict single-bounce indirect illumination from direct lighting information.
+\paragraph{Generalizable screen-space techniques} Neural denoising and deep shading are two major approaches that aim for scene-level generalization.
+Denoising methods~\cite{bako2017kernel, vogels2018denoising, chaitanya2017interactive, xu2019adversarial, gharbi2019sample} operate as post-processing, while deep shading~\cite{nalbach2017deepshading, xin2022lightweight} infers shading from G-buffers.
+While efficient, their reliance on screen-space input leads to view inconsistencies and misses off-screen light transport effects.

-Despite their distinct mechanisms, both types of approaches share a common limitation: their reliance on screen-space input can lead to view inconsistencies and difficulties in handling occluded or off-screen objects that nonetheless contribute to global illumination.
-Our method addresses these issues by operating on full 3D scene configurations and learning a generalizable world-space light transport embedding, enabling coherent illumination across diverse scenes and viewpoints.
-While \citet{hermosilla2019deep} aim for a similar goal, their scope is limited to single-object scenes and convolutional network architectures.
-Our new transformer-based encoder is designed to scale to complex, multi-object scenes and can handle dynamic local lighting, offering broader applicability.